About the Center

 The University of Kentucky is a public, land grant university dedicated to improving people’s lives through excellence in education, research and creative work, service, and health care.
 As Kentucky’s flagship institution, the University plays a critical leadership role by promoting diversity, inclusion, economic development, and human well-being.
-The University of Kentucky was founded in 1865 and is a major research institution with over 28,000 students and 16 academic colleges.
+The University of Kentucky was founded in 1865 and is a major research institution with over 29,000 students and 16 academic colleges.
 In addition to the undergraduate and graduate/professional schools, the campus includes the Colleges of Medicine, Law, and Dentistry and the University Medical Center/Hospital.
 Among the many academic offerings, UK has an APA accredited Counseling Psychology program in the Department of Educational, School, and Counseling Psychology, and an APA accredited Clinical Psychology program in the Department of Psychology.
-The University of Kentucky is the home of the 2012 NCAA Men’s Basketball national champions.
+The University of Kentucky is the home of the 2012 NCAA Men’s Basketball national champions and the runners up in the 2014 NCAA Men's Basketball Tournament.
 University of Kentucky is a member of the Southeastern Conference and includes 21 Division I Men’s and Women’s teams.
 You can learn more about the University of Kentucky by visiting the UK website: www.uky.edu

 Lexington is frequently cited as a quality place to live.
 Forbes has named Lexington as one of the world's seventeen cleanest cities.
 Additionally, a survey released in 2005 by Mercer Human Resource Consulting ranked Lexington as one of the five safest cities in the United States.
 The annual average temperature of Lexington is 55 degrees.